Camera

 I’ve been using photography to document my travels for over a decade and, like most tech-aficionados, I’ve been experimenting with a variety of tools in order to find the right fit for my needs.
 I think my first serious attempt in regard of photography was back at the time when Canon’s 450D was still a thing.
 I worked with that camera for many years and tried to get the most out of it, up until the point where its technical limitations became too much of downside.
 Eventually I upgraded to the 7D and while I understood the advantages over the 450D, my main motivation for switching to it was the inspiring work of a very good friend of mine that used the 7D as his daily-driver.
 Little did I know that equipment alone isn’t going to get me where he was, heh.

 At that point I was stuck.
-The Canon cameras never really worked for me, not only because I failed my own expectations but also out of a purely practical perspective.
+The Canon cameras never really worked for me, not only because I failed my own expectations, but also out of a purely practical perspective.
 The 450D as well as the 7D were some really chunky cameras.
 Travelling with them – that included at least the body, lenses, batteries, cables and chargers – slowly became a big annoyance.
 Clearly, things wouldn’t get any better if I would have switched to an even more sophisticated model like the 5D.

 Luckily, roughly around the same time, Sony released a camera that appeared to

-100% (or at least 90%) focused photo, the manual-focusing wasn’t too much of a
+least 90%) focused photo, the manual-focusing wasn’t too much of a deal-breaker

-I nevertheless felt like the manual effort gave the photos a little extra.
+nevertheless felt like the manual effort gave the photos a little extra.
 At

 least they looked that way to me.